old-square-eyes/xiaozhi-esphome/devices/Under_Development/Modular/SENDSPIN/README.md

 Includes everything from the **Modular** version, plus **Sendspin** functionality with album art, synchronized multi-room audio, and player controls.

 This is the version that will be developed going forward.
-For now, only a few selected devices have been added because **Sendspin for ESPHome** is still experimental and undergoing frequent changes — but we are getting close 😏

-If you have a device you would like me to move higher on the to-do list, please post a comment in **Discussions**.
+For now, only a few selected devices have been added because **Sendspin for ESPHome** is still experimental and undergoing frequent changes — If you have a device you would like me to move higher on the to-do list, please post a comment in **Discussions**.

 ## 📦 Devices Updated to `2026.5.0`